-The two steps of Present Moment Awareness and Silent Present Moment Awareness are not counted in the sixteen steps as numbered by the Buddha.
-However, if they are skipped, practice of the sixteen steps becomes meaningless.
-The Buddha said: "Put mindfulness in front of you" before beginning the sixteen steps.
-Thus he made it clear that establishing mindfulness was a preliminary but essential step.
+The two steps of Present Moment Awareness and Silent Present Moment Awareness are together the first of the sixteen steps.
+If they are skipped, practice of the remaining fifteen steps becomes meaningless.

-The Buddha did not elaborate further because he knew his listeners knew how to put mindfulness in front of them.
-We are grateful to Venerable Ajahn Brahm for showing us how to put mindfulness in front of us before beginning the sixteen steps.
+The Buddha did not elaborate further because he knew his listeners knew how to establish mindfulness in front of them.
+We are grateful to Venerable Ajahn Brahm for showing us how to put mindfulness in front of as the first of the sixteen steps.

-So let's learn the first four steps.
-As we practice these steps, we are asuras residing in the seventh dharma realm.
-We seize the ox "with a terrific struggle."
+So let’s learn the next three steps.
+As we practice Minfulness of the Body, we are asuras residing in the seventh dharma realm.
+We seize the ox “with a terrific struggle.”

 When we learn to relax and practice these four steps in peace, we rise above the dharma realm of the fighting gods.

-More particularly, the Buddha said that after we perform the preliminary step of putting mindfulness in front of us, we "understand" that a breath is long or short.
+- More particularly, the Buddha said that after we perform the step of putting mindfulness in front of us, we “understand” that a breath is long or short.

 This gives the mind something to watch during Silent Present Moment Awareness.
 This is a passive watching.
 We don’t take a long breath so that we can say: “I just took a long breath.”
 It is breathing that is doing the breathing, not us.
 We have to get out of the way and let it breathe.
 We are just passive observers, aware of long and short breaths.

-When we practice Present Moment Awareness, forgetting about the past and not thinking about the future, we reduce the diversity of our consciousness, i.e., we become more focused on the present so our mind is less scattered.
+When we practice Present Moment Awareness, forgetting about the past and not thinking about the future, counting our exhalations from one to ten, we reduce the diversity of our consciousness, i.e., we become more focused on the present so our mind is less scattered.

-When we practice Silent Present Moment Awareness by dropping the inner chatter, the inner dialog, we reduce the scope of consciousness even further, focusing even more on the present moment.
+When we practice Silent Present Moment Awareness by dropping the inner chatter, the inner dialog, and commanding our so-called self to speak up, we reduce the scope of consciousness even further, focusing even more on the present moment.